owensgroup/MVGpuBTree/README.md

 ### Our vision

-GPU data structures such as the multiversion GPU B-Tree and other data structures we developed[^1][^2] should facilitate using them in the following conscience and elegant manner:
+GPU data structures such as the multiversion GPU B-Tree and other data structures we developed[^1][^2] should facilitate using them in the following concise and elegant manner:

 ```c++
 #include<gpu_versioned_blink_tree.hpp>